Stephen Furst, Flounder in 'Animal House,' dies at 63

 He also voiced characters on projects including TV’s “Buzz Lightyear of Star Command” and the video “The Little Mermaid 2: Return to the Sea.”

-“He was proudest of his family, and he felt blessed and incredibly privileged to have the career that he had an enjoyed,” Nathan Furst said Saturday.
+“He was proudest of his family, and he felt blessed and incredibly privileged to have the career that he had and enjoyed,” Nathan Furst said Saturday.

 Stephen Furst also was a director and producer, working with his other son, Griff.
 Their Curmudgeon Film projects included the movies “My Sister’s Keeper” and “Cold Moon,” a suspense thriller set for release in October, Griff Furst said.

-Note: This story has been corrected to say that Stephen Furst’s character in “Animal House” shot a gun loaded with blanks into a ceiling, frightening a horse so much that it died of a heart attack.
-His character did not shoot the horse.